ALib C++ Library

 • Renamed module Stringformat to ALib Text

-• Overloaded methods methodFormatter::FormatArgs does not acquire the formatter anymore.
+• Overloaded methods methodlang::format::Formatter::FormatArgs to not acquire the formatter anymore.
 Acquirement and a corresponding release of the formatter object, has to be performed explicitly by the calling code.
 In case of formatting exceptions, those have to be caught to release the formatter and eventually be rethrown or otherwise processed.

 On the same token, the method was changed to use the full (platform-dependent) output width for pointer and array types, in the case no output width specifier had been given.
 E.g. if a pointer is given with hexadecimal output, 16 digits are printed on a 64-bit platform.